westtoer/node-shmdoc/README.md

 The name is pronounced ```sjiemdoc``` (&#643;&#105;&#109;'&#100;&#596;&#107;).
 And spelled all lowercase ```shmdoc```.

-It was meant as a play on 'only the gist of the schema' + plus a 'focus on getting it documented' by a group of people.
+It was meant as a play on 'only the gist (no vowels) of the schema' + plus a 'focus on getting it documented' by a group of people.

 ## letting the geek loose